JohnSantosuosso/johnsantosuosso/README.md

 Oh and by the way, I chose that quote at the top because that's a core belief of mine.
 Whether it's NBA championships or pushing a new feature to production--it's a team game and I'm ready to do whatever it takes to help the team succeed.

 * If you happen to stumble across my repos and we don't know each other, let's change that!
-You can reach me anytime at John.Santosuosso1@gmail.com or on LinkedIn at www.linkedin.com/in/john-santosuosso
+Shoot me a message anytime at John.Santosuosso1@gmail.com or on LinkedIn at www.linkedin.com/in/john-santosuosso